-- 44.72 A petition for reinstatement from an indefinite suspension or expulsion may be filed with the Secretary and voted upon at a Stated Communication after being presented at a previous Stated Communication, notwithstanding, the petition must be approved by the Delegates at an Annual Grand Communication according to Regulations 44.75 and 44.76, but the membership must have due notice; provided, if such petition is rejected, the Petitioner may not petition the Lodge for reinstatement until after one (1) year from the date of such rejection.
-(2023) - 44.73 A member of a Lodge suspended for a definite time becomes a member in good standing again at the expiration of that time without action of the Lodge. - 44.74 When, after inflicting the penalty of suspension or expulsion for unmasonic conduct, the Lodge becomes dormant or defunct, the penalty can be removed only by the Grand Lodge, or Grand Master, upon the recommendation of some Regular Lodge. - 44.75 Grand Lodge has inherent power to reinstate an expelled or suspended member upon petition of such member without necessity of action by a Particular Lodge and may exercise such power after review of all circumstances relating thereto; however, said Petition for Reinstatement shall be reviewed by the Masonic Jurisprudence Sub-Committee and its appropriate sub-committee thereon for their recommendation.
-The Petition for Reinstatement, along with a report from the Masonic Jurisprudence Committee with a recommendation, to grant or deny, shall be presented to the Craft at the next Annual Grand Communication and voted upon by the Delegates.
-The vote of the Delegates is final, and no further Petition for Reinstatement will be accepted by Grand Lodge.
-Grand Lodge may entertain and grant petition of a Particular Lodge for reinstatement of a member or former member of the Lodge expelled by the Grand Lodge after investigation and report of appropriate committee thereon.
-(2023)
+- 44.72 A petition for reinstatement from an indefinite suspension may be filed with the Secretary and voted upon at a Stated Communication after being presented at a previous Stated Communication, but the membership must have due notice; provided, if such petition is rejected, the Petitioner may not petition the Lodge for reinstatement until after one (1) year from the date of such rejection. - 44.73 A member of a Lodge suspended for a definite time becomes a member in good standing again at the expiration of that time without action of the Lodge. - 44.74 When, after inflicting the penalty of suspension or expulsion for unmasonic conduct, the Lodge becomes dormant or defunct, the penalty can be removed only by the Grand Lodge, or Grand Master, upon the recommendation of some Regular Lodge. - 44.75 Grand Lodge has inherent power to reinstate an expelled or suspended member upon petition of such member without necessity of action by a Particular Lodge and may exercise such power after review of all circumstances relating thereto and report of appropriate committee thereon and may entertain and grant petition of a Particular Lodge for reinstatement of a member or former member of the Lodge expelled by the Grand Lodge after investigation and report of appropriate committee thereon.

-2023 332p
+2016 332p

-44.76 When the Grand Lodge, either in the exercise of its original jurisdiction or on appeal, imposes or affirms a penalty of indefinite suspension or of expulsion, no action in respect to reinstatement shall be taken by a Particular Lodge without express written permission or consent of the Grand Lodge during the Annual Grand Communication.
-(2023)
+44.76 When the Grand Lodge, either in the exercise of its original jurisdiction or on appeal, imposes or affirms a penalty of indefinite suspension or of expulsion, no action in respect to reinstatement shall be taken by a Particular Lodge without express written permission or consent of the Grand Lodge or its authority.